MrBars24/WebScrapeLzd/README.md

 ###Setup

 1. Download and Extract the file [here](https://github.com/devHubby14/WebScrapeLzd/archive/master.zip)
 2. Make sure to install python3.
-If you already install it you can proceed to the next step
+If you already install it you can proceed to the next step.
+Download [here](https://www.python.org/downloads/release/python-352/)
 3. Install dependencies "pip3 install -r requirements.txt"
 4. Run the app `home.py`